-The CRB shall forward to the Chief of Police any new case-specific information it obtains, during the course of an investigation, concerning an incident subject to a citizen complaint.
-Similarly, during the course of a CRB investigation, the Chief of Police shall forward to the CRB in writing any new case-specific information the Chief obtains after the Internal Affairs investigation has been concluded and submitted to the CRB concerning an incident subject to a citizen complaint.
+The CRB shall forward to the Chief of Police any new casespecific information it obtains, during the course of an review, concerning an incident subject to a citizen complaint.
+Similarly, during the course of a CRB review, the Chief of Police shall forward to the CRB in writing any new case-specific information the Chief obtains after the Internal Affairs review has been concluded and submitted to the CRB concerning an incident subject to a citizen complaint.